fredrik-rose/MandelbrotSet/README.md

 <img src="img/mandelbrot.png" width="1000"/>

-A C implementation of the Mandelbrot set.
+A CUDA implementation of the Mandelbrot set.
 The Mandelbrot set is the set of complex numbers `c` for which the function

 ```
 f(z) = z^2 + c,